New York’s new net metering policy to cut solar savings

 NYPSC was already set to make changes to begin transitioning residential homeowners to the Value Stack Tariff at the start of 2020.
 However, NYPSC extended their deadlines for these changes, in part because of the coronavirus pandemic.

-Only July 16, 2020, NYPSC finally revealed their changes to New York’s net metering policy.
+Only July 16, 2020, NYPSC finally revealed its changes to New York’s net metering policy.
 The July order highlights two key points:

 - Net metering will be extended until 2022